mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 .. note::
    Let's underline that underground features are not differentiated from features on other levels, and thus might induce faces that are not islands in reality.
 Once again, be aware of man-made structures in the network.

 Single islands (one face of the graph) or complex islands (a succession of adjacent faces) can be processed similarly.
-Therefore edges are identified as belonging to one common island whether they delimit a single island or the belong to a complex island.
+Therefore edges are identified as belonging to one common island whether they delimit a single island or they belong to a complex island.
 Hence the following steps:
  * Merge the polygons to transform adjacent single islands into one complex island (one bigger polygon).
  * Detect the edges that belong to the islands.
 For this step we studied the topological relations between the edges and the islands.
 We defined our own topological request using a QGIS method *relate()* and